OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Fragments themselves are based off a super class called `ViewBindingFragment` that takes a view-binding and then leverages it within the fragment lifecycle.

-- Create variables [Bindings, Adapters, etc]
-- Set up the UI
-- Set up ViewModel instances and LiveData observers
+Generally:
+- Most variables are kept as member variables, and cleared out when the view is destroyed.
+- Observing data is done through the `Fragment.launch` extension, and always points to another function in order to reduce possible memory leaks.
+- When possible (and readable), `Fragment` implementations inherit any listener interfaces they need, and simply clear them out when done.

 `findViewById` is to **only** be used when interfacing with non-Auxio views.
 Otherwise, view-binding should be used in all cases.
 Code that involves retrieving the binding should be isolated into its own function, with